 - 3. For State and Local authorities

 State and Local authorities are obliged to provide citizens with access to structures that will accept WEEEs free of charge.
 Until 31 December 2015, a collection rate of 4kg/year/inhabitant shall be reached for the entire country.
-From 2016, the minimum collection rate shall be 45 %.
-From 2019, the minimum collection rate to be achieved annually shall be 65 %.
+From 01/01/2016, a collection rate of 45% calculated on the total weight of WEEE collected and expressed as a percentage of the average weight of EEEs placed on the Luxembourg market over the last 3 years must be achieved.
+From 01/01/2019, the rate will increase to 65% or 85% of the weight of WEEE generated in Luxembourg.

 - 1. Producers and importers of EEEs.